Exhaust fans: Your home's secret MVP | PEMCO

 Maintain your exhaust fans

 If you're thinking, "Wait, what?
 Those things need maintenance?" you're not alone.
-And the answer is yes.
+And, we hate to break it to you, but the answer is "yes."
 They need to be inspected and cleaned at least annually.
 Kitchen fans need cleaning more often if you do a lot of frying.

 Turn off the circuit breaker that serves the fan to remove any risk of electric shock.
-Remove screws or, on newer fans, tension clips to release the fan grate.
+Remove screws or tension clips to release the fan grate.
 Wash the grate in warm, soapy water to remove dust and residues like hairspray that can coat and gum up bathroom fans.
 Use a handheld vacuum wand to remove dust from the fan assembly and wipe with a tightly wrung damp cloth if you notice residue that won't vacuum off.
 Dry and replace the grate.

 Turn off the circuit breaker that serves the fan.
 Remove the grease filter or grate that helps keep grease from traveling into the vent pipe and follow manufacturer's cleaning instructions.
 Some allow you to run them through the dishwasher, others specify handwashing and a few have disposable filters that you just toss and replace.
 If you have the washable kind, soak it in a mixture of baking soda, vinegar and hot soapy water to start breaking down and loosening greasy gunk.
 Next, scrub with a plastic-bristle brush and dish soap formulated for grease-cutting.
 Wipe down fan blades and other interior surfaces with a tightly wrung damp cloth.
 Dry and replace the grate.